Radio of Free Asia: History

 The Korean Cultural and Freedom Foundation (KFF) was first organized in Washington, D.C. in 1964 with the goal of "containing communism" in Asia.
 The Korean Central Intelligence Agency (KCIA) put pressure on the KFF to support a project to broadcast anti-communist propaganda into nearby Asian communist states.
 The intention was to raise money for the project from the US.

 Radio of Free Asia (ROFA), as the radio station became known, began broadcasting from Seoul on 15 August 1966.
 The first broadcast featured a taped message from Soong Mei-ling.

-ROFA formally had an American chief but it's two directors of operations were KCIA operatives who worked under Kim Jong-Pil.
+ROFA formally had an American chief but its two directors of operations were KCIA operatives who worked under Kim Jong-Pil.
 The station was given free access to South Korean government facilities with broadcasts monitored by the KCIA's psychological warfare unit.
 The US Justice Department later suggested the station was “acting under the direction of and control of the Korean Government”.